-Watson (along with Francis Crick, Rosalind Franklin, and Maurice Williams) was awarded the Nobel Prize in Physiology or Medicine in 1962 for the discovery of the DNA structure.
+Watson (along with Francis Crick, Rosalind Franklin, and Maurice Wilkins) was awarded the Nobel Prize in Physiology or Medicine in 1962 for the discovery of the DNA structure.
 He continued his research into genetics writing several textbooks as well as the bestselling book The Double Helix which chronicled the famous discovery.

 Watson later served as director of the Cold Spring Harbor Lab in New York where he led groundbreaking research into cancer.
 He also helped to form the Human Genome Project which mapped out the human genetic sequence.

 Francis Crick was born in Weston Favell, England on June 8, 1916.
 His father was a shoemaker, but Francis soon found a love for learning and science.
 He did well in school and attended the University College London.
 Crick had won several awards for his research when he met James Watson at the Cavendish Laboratory in Cambridge, England.
 They soon made their famous discovery of the DNA double helix in 1953.